Projects in ERPLY Books

 Another option is to print the account balances by projects.
-This option is found from the Main Page’s search box (type “Print Account Balances by Projects”).
+You can find this option from the dashboard’s search box (type “Print Account Balances by Projects”).

 When you upload a bank statement in Bank Import and choose a payment not related to any invoice (by making it active), you can see the project cell in the Payment Information box on the right.
 From there choose the projects, that you want to link with the payment.

 NB!
-Before that go to page Settings → Configuration and tick the option ‘Enable Multiple Projects Selection’.
+Before that go to “Settings” > “Configuration” and tick the option “Enable Multiple Projects Selection”.
 Otherwise you can’t choose more than one project per payment.

 Example: Your company bought a phone (fixed asset) for an employee.
 When you create the purchase invoice, You add the correct supplier, article and choose the employee as the project.
 The this transaction will appear in every report in reference to the employee.